Franchises That Cost Less Than $100,000: Let’s Get Started

-And here’s the kicker: you don’t need a million dollars to start.
+And the best part is that you don’t need a million dollars to get started.

 What Is a Franchise?

-A franchise is a structured business model that allows individuals (called franchisees) to legally operate a business using the brand, systems, training, and reputation of an already established company (the franchisor).
-Instead of starting a business from scratch with all the risk, guesswork, and uncertainty, a franchise gives you a shortcut to ownership with a blueprint for success.
+A franchise is a way for people (called franchisees) to legally run a business using the brand, systems, training, and reputation of an already successful company (the franchisor).
+A franchise lets you skip the risk, guesswork, and uncertainty of starting a business from scratch and gives you a plan for success.

-In this legal and commercial relationship, the franchisee typically pays:
+In this business and legal relationship, the franchisee usually pays:

-- A proven operating system (what products to sell, how to market, customer service playbooks)
+- A tested operating system (what products to sell, how to market, and customer service playbooks)

 - Initial and ongoing training